kckenneth/GenomicAssembly/setup_HG38.md

 ftp ftp.broadinstitute.org
 user: gsapubftp-anonymous
 ```
-Once you're in ftp mode, enter these commands below to ensure non-interactive and binary modes.
-When you're in `ftp>` prompt, do the following.
-This will download
+We will download the following files from the Broad Institute ftp server.
+This will take an hour or so.
 - dbsnp_144.hg38.vcf.gz = 3.2 GB
 - 1000G_omni2.5.hg38.vcf.gz = 51 MB
 - Homo_sapiens_assembly38.fasta.64.alt = 477 KB
 - Homo_sapiens_assembly38.fasta.gz = 890 MB

+Once you're in ftp mode, enter these commands below to ensure non-interactive and binary modes.
+When you're in `ftp>` prompt, do the following.
 ```
 > prompt
 > binary